DHTMLX/gantt-docs/data/api/gantt_onbeforelinkdisplay_event.md

 @params:
 - id	string,number	the link id
-- link	object	the link object
+- link	Link	the link object

 @returns:
   - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)